 Stand out from the crowd and differentiate yourself – use your application to demonstrate why what you’ve got to offer is unique.

 If attaching a CV, make sure it’s up-to-date and well-presented.
 Keep it concise and ensure the recruiters can quickly and clearly see evidence that you’re suitable.

-Please be aware that when you are invited to complete any of our online tests as part of the selection process you will be required to complete them within two days of receiving the email.
-We would therefore recommend that you regularly check your email account for updates.
+Please be aware that when you are invited to complete any of our online tests as part of the selection process we recommend completing these tests as soon as possible as some vacancies may close early due to high numbers of applications.

-We need to know whether you have the skills and capabilities to do the role you’re applying for.
-These questions will be based on actual scenarios you’d encounter so we can assess your verbal and numeric skills.
-For specialist roles, we may also ask you to complete some tests specific to your industry knowledge, e.g. coding exercise, accountancy skills or Excel.
+We may need to know whether you have the skills and capabilities to do the role you’re applying for so we may also ask you to complete some tests specific to your industry knowledge, e.g. coding exercise, accountancy skills or Excel.